sakumatto/qortal-minting-logger/README.md

 ```
 It will write into the same directory.

-You can replace your start.sh with the one herein.
-The changes in this start.sh script will write every start / restart into the log file along with the pid of Qortal.
+You should replace your start.sh with the one herein.
+The changes in this start.sh script will write every start into the log file along with the pid of Qortal.

 When you run the script, you have two ways of entering you Qortal key: